FDA bans Red Dye No. 3

 Episodes of forgetfulness can strike at any age — with the most common causes being stress or depression.

-Some ways to help manage stress and depression, to keep our minds sharp, include:
+Some ways to help manage stress and depression and keep our minds sharp include:

-Getting enough quality sleep, without the use of prescription medications
+Get enough quality sleep, without the use of prescription medications.

-Practicing relaxation techniques, such as meditation or yoga
+Practice relaxation techniques, such as meditation or yoga.

 For older adults, preserving memory function becomes more and more important as the years pass.
 According to Dr. Hoefer, many retirees see a decline in memory simply because they spend more time at home, disengaging with social interactions that are vital to cognitive health.